comiam/elastic-hash-map/README.md

 ## License

-This project is provided under the MIT License.
+This project is provided under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---